hERG Binding Assay

 ADME & Safety

-Ether-a-go-go-related gene potassium channel 1 (hERG) is an ion channel important for cardiac function.
+Human ether-a-go-go-related gene potassium channel 1 (hERG) is an ion channel important for cardiac function.
 In addition to our suite of cell-based assays for cardiac safety assessment, we offer a biochemical binding assay for hERG screening.

 • The fluorescent polarization assay allows rapid screening of early drug candidates for inexpensive assessment of hERG interaction